everest-linux/glacier-pkgs/README.md

 - A script named REMOVE.sh describing what steps must be taken to remove the package
 - The executable (or a makefile and configure script if the program will be compiled from source)
 - (optional) a copy of the license (if it utilizes a license that is not GPL 3.0)

+In the world repository, there should only be system software In the galaxy repository, there should be GPL only software In the universe repository, there can only be open source software (any license) In the multiverse repository, there should only be proprietary software